 Lily is a Barred Rock hen who came to us in May 2023 with Chochis.
 She was purchased from a local feed store around Easter, and the owners hand-raised her till they needed to prepare for a move.
 They specifically wanted their chicks to live on a farm where they could be with other chickens, so they found the right place.
 She tries to leap into our arms when we carry treats, and follows us around.
 She loves to keep an eye on her surroundings and makes sure that Mo knows who's in charge!
 Whenever Mo gets too close or tries to flirt with her, Lily immediately gives him a sharp peck.

 Mango is a Buff Orpington hen who came with a flock of 6 hens in July 2023.
 They were left on a property and the new owners rehomed them to us.
 She enjoys free ranging with Hermo and likes to sneak up on Lizzie the goat to try to steal her food.
 Mango was really shy with us at first, but now when we come into the coop, she pushes to get to the front and see what we brought for her.
-Mango used to be an overweight chicken, but through hard work we managed to bring her weight down and made sure that she can live a happy, healthy, perfect chicken life.
+She is a very social chicken and is one of the first chickens to greet new rescues when they start getting integrated into the flock.
+Mango loves to sit in the sun with her friends and sing the egg song loudly so everyone can hear.

 Mo (and his friend Doug), Australorp Roosters, were abandoned at Black Diamond Mines Regional Park.
 Several East Bay Regional Parks employees noticed them and spent hours catching them; they knew if left to fend for themselves, they would succumb to starvation or predation.
 Sadly, it is quite common for roosters to be abandoned when owners don't know what to do with them.
 One of the East Bay Regional Parks employees contacted Oak Rock Animal Preserve, and they arrived in Feb 2023 to their new home.
 Mo loves watching the goats, the tortoise, and alerting his hens when there is a hawk flying above them.
 Most of his day is spent flirting with the hens he protects, and scaring away any squirrels that come near him.